saschagottfried/fds-pyrosim-examples/README.md

 * [Atrium with fans](http://www.thunderheadeng.com/pyrosim/fundamentals/#atrium_example)

-## FDS runtime environment to run multiple meshes using Open MPI - Ubuntu 14.04 x64 LTS
+## Run FDS in parallel using Open MPI
 FDS 6.3.X requires Open MPI 1.8.4 to run in parallel mode.
 NIST provides [information about requirements](https://github.com/firemodels/fds-smv/wiki/Installing-and-Running-FDS-on-a-Linux-Cluster#running-with-mpi-distributed-memory-computing) as well as [pre-compiled binaries](https://github.com/firemodels/fds-smv/wiki/Installing-Open-MPI-on-a-Linux-Cluster#installing-open-mpi-from-pre-compiled-binaries).
+This was tested on Ubuntu 14.04 x64 LTS.

 Clone this repository.
 This repository ships with FDS 6.3.0 and pre-compiled OpenMPI 1.8.4.